JoannaHulek/CheckoutComponent/readme.md

 CountableProduct - I want to have some realistic product representation in my basket, not map.

 StorageController - to get inventory

+H2 Database is based on this example http://mycuteblog.com/h2-database-example-hibernate-spring-boot/